yochaigal/cairn/wip/2e/dungeon-seeds.md

 ## Dungeon Example

 Let's assume that the dungeon results from the Setting Seeds chapter was:

-- **Type**: _Shrouded Grove_
+- **Type**: _Temple_
-- **Feature**: _Petrified Wood_
+- **Feature**: _Remote_

+_What kind of dungeon is this, and what makes it unusual?_

-We can easily imagine that this dungeon can be found in a dark, impenetrable forest with very little light, and at its center a small copse of petrified trees.
+The temple is located in a dark, impenetrable forest with very little light, and at its center a small copse of petrified trees.
 It is likely hidden from view, and known by very few outside the forest boundary.

 Continuing to roll on the **Purpose**, **Construction**, and **Ruination** tables we get the following results: